Making sure your child attends school every day

 No, these are times when your child doesn't have to legally attend lessons - you can ask for your child to be exempt from religious teaching or sex education lessons.

 The key here is to make school the priority.
-There are things you can do at home, and things you can work with the school on.
+There are things you can do at home, and things you can work side by side with the school on.

-- talk to them about why it is important to go to school every day – their education is the key to doing well in life
+- talk to your children about why it is important to go to school every day – ask them what they want to be in the future.
+Their education is the key to doing well in life

 - be positive about school